maddiemthompson7/Econ-103-Summer-Project/README.md

   scale_y_continuous(labels = label_number(suffix = "%")) +
   labs(
-    title = "Figure 1: Counties that smoke more tend to report worse health", subtitle = "Each extra percentage point of smoking goes with about one more point of adults in fair or poor health, summarizing the positive association", x = "Adult smoking rate (% of adults)", y = "Adults in fair or poor health (%)", caption = paste0("One point per county (n = ", comma(n_clean),
+    title = "Figure 1: Counties that smoke more tend to report worse health", subtitle = "Each extra percentage point of smoking goes with about one more point of adults in fair or poor health, \n                                                      summarizing the positive association", x = "Adult smoking rate (% of adults)", y = "Adults in fair or poor health (%)", caption = paste0("One point per county (n = ", comma(n_clean),